Linguistic Dependencies and Statistical Dependence: Delexicalized POS-CPMI dependencies

 \subsection{Results}

-Table~\ref{tab:POS-CPMI-acc} shows the mean accuracy of the simple-POS-CPMI and IB-POS-CPMI trees when compared to the gold trees from the Penn Treebank.
-Compared to the CPMI trees discussed in the previous section, for BERT models, the simple-POS-CPMI dependencies have comparable overall UUAS, while for XLNet it is markedly lower.
-For both models, IB-POS-CPMI dependencies have lower UUAS than CPMI\@.
-These results are somewhat mixed, but it is clear that, in our experimental setting, POS-CPMI dependencies correspond to gold dependencies no more than the CPMI dependencies do, performing at best roughly as well as a linear baseline.
+Using the POS-CPMI dependencies does not result in higher accuracy.
+This provides evidence that the correlation between linguistic dependencies and CPMI dependencies is not merely artificially low due to distracting lexical information.

-Using the POS-CPMI dependencies does not result in higher accuracy, providing some evidence against the idea that the overall lack of close correlation between CPMI trees and linguistic dependency trees seen in the first experiment could be due solely to the probability distributions being overly sensitive to non-syntactic lexical information.
+Table~\ref{tab:pos-cpmi-uuas} shows the UUAS of the simple-POS-CPMI and IB-POS-CPMI trees.
+Compared to the lexicalized CPMI trees discussed in the previous section, for BERT models, the simple-POS-CPMI dependencies have rather comparable overall UUAS, while for XLNet it is markedly lower.
+For both models, IB-POS-CPMI dependencies have lower UUAS\@.
+While these results are somewhat mixed, it is clear that, in our experimental setting, POS-CPMI dependencies correspond to gold dependencies no more than the CPMI dependencies do, performing at best roughly as well as the connect-adjacent baseline.